Adulthood (2008 film): Plot

-Six years after being jailed for killing Trevor "Trife" Hector, Sam Peel is released from prison.
-During the course of the film, it is revealed that Sam, haunted by his crime has changed dramatically and has learnt from his mistakes.
-Visiting Trife's grave at Oak Park cemetery, Sam is attacked by Trife's cousin, Jehvon, who is seeking revenge on Sam for killing Trife.
+Six years after being jailed for killing Trevor "Trife" Hector, Sam Peel was released from prison.
+During the course of the film, it is revealed that Sam, haunted by his crime, has changed dramatically and has learnt from his mistakes.
+While visiting Trife's grave at Oak Park cemetery, Sam gets attacked by Trife's cousin, Jehvon, who is seeking revenge on Sam for killing Trife.
 Sam is later able to gain control of the fight and beats him into submission.
 Jehvon informs him that he will not survive the day, as many people want him dead – and will stop at nothing, not even harming his family.

 Sam, troubled by these claims, goes to his house and breaks in.
 No one is home, so Sam bandages up his wound.
 He then has a flashback to his prison days which reveals he helped a high ranking prison mate escape an attack from Trife's uncle, Curtis.
 Sam then goes into a room, goes through the drawers and picks up a gun which he discards, then leaves.
-As Sam later visits Claire and asks for information regarding his mother, he says he won't hurt her, but Claire says she has not seen his mother in over a year, and also tells him that Mooney is at university.
+As Sam later visits Claire and asks for information regarding his mother, he says he won't hurt her, but Claire says she has not seen his mother in over a year, and also tells him that Moony is at university.
 Then Claire's boyfriend Hayden arrives, and attacks Sam when he realises who he is, berating him for all the emotional damage he caused Claire six years ago.

 Sam then visits Moony and asks for information regarding anyone who might hurt his family.
 He says he has changed, however Moony reveals that he should be wary of Jay as he has changed for the worse.
 He also tells him that Sam inspired him to study law, so he can make sure people like him do not go free in 6 years.
 Sam then speaks to Becky's cousin Lexi, hoping that she might have some information.

 The scene then shifts to Omen, with Dabs and Henry robbing a car in broad daylight.
 They take what they have stolen to Ike's house to sell and are given money by Ike, who leaves to sort out some business.
 It is revealed that his partner is Andreas, whose face was cut in the first film by Trife.
 Ike and Andreas concur that he got what he deserved, as he tested Curtis's patience and suffered the consequences.
 Ike burns his customer's arm and beats him up to teach him a lesson for making money behind his back on his gear.